realsensesolutions/actions-aws-host-exec/README.md

 2. GitHub Actions creates/updates an SSM document with the script content embedded
 3. GitHub Actions creates an SSM association to target instances
 4. SSM triggers execution on target hosts
-5. SSM agent on host executes the script
+5. SSM agent on host executes the commands directly
-6. The script execution results are reported back to SSM
+6. The execution results are reported back to SSM

 ## Security